maetl/changing-software/content/posts/dont-think-in-endpoints.md

 How does the language we use to describe web APIs influence the way we think about the design of distributed software?
 What does it mean to think in resources?

 The word ‘endpoint’ is not mentioned once in the entire text of the [Fielding dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).
-It’s a word that has no relevance to the domain of REST and hypermedia, and yet it’s utterly pervasive in the software industry, despite the fact that the industry has been moving irrevocably towards REST and hypermedia over the past decade.
+It’s a word that has no particular relevance to the domain of REST and hypermedia, yet it’s utterly pervasive in the software industry, despite the fact that the industry has been moving irrevocably towards REST and hypermedia over the past decade.

 Perhaps this highlights a subtle cognitive dissonance where designers of web APIs prioritise operations and protocols over language, conceptual models and business value.